Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 \subsubsection{Optimization algorithms}

 To solve the OED problem~\eqref{eqn:oed_relaxed_optimization_problem}, we use Python's optimization routines provided in Scipy.
 Specifically, we use the implementation of L-BFGS-B~\cite{byrd1995limited,scipyopt_lbfgsb_web}, provided by \textsf{fmin\_l\_bfgs\_b()} with a stopping criterion based on the maximum entry of the projected gradient.
-We set tolerance to $\mathsf{pgtol}=1\times10^{-5}$.
-This allows us to set bound constraints when needed.
-For example, when the SQRT kernel is invoked, we use box constraints $[0, 1]$ for all entries of the optimization variable, namely, entries of $\design$.
-On the other hand, when the sigmoid kernel is used, the optimization problem becomes unconstrained, and the bound constraints are not utilized.
-The initial guess passed to the optimization algorithm is set to yield weighting values $\design_i=0.5\, i=1,2,\Nsens$.
+We set the tolerance to $\mathsf{pgtol}=1\times10^{-5}$.
+This allows us to set bound constraints when needed, for example, when the kernel~\eqref{eqn:cov-prod_kernel} is invoked.
+For all choices of the weighting function, the initial guess passed to the optimization algorithm is set to yield weighting values $\weightfunc(\design_i,\design_i)=0.5;\, i=1,2,\dots,\Nsens$.
 This means that all sensors are as likely to be activated as to be turned off.